samholman/dotfiles/README.md

 # Sam's dotfiles
-Configs for Bash, Vim, Tmux, and Git, resulting in a rather wonderful development environment.
+Configs for Bash, Vim, Tmux, and Git.
+Makes for a wonderful development environment.

 ![Screenshot of dev environment](https://samholman.com/files/dev-environment.png)